As an Amazon Associate, I earn from qualifying purchases.

 I cut my squash into one-inch chunks and then roast them till they are nice and lightly browned on the edges.
 If you’d like smaller chunks for your pasta salad, go ahead and cut and roast the one-inch chunks and then cut them down after roasting.

 While the roasted skin of the Kabocha squash is edible, I’m very picky about the squash I will use for this.
 At the beginning of the season, the Kabocha skin is young and tender.
 As the season wears on, it can toughen up.
 Also, I won’t eat any weird damaged parts.
 Just cut those parts out!

 Make sure you wash your pumpkin thoroughly before cutting – even if you plan on removing the skin.
-Those bad bacterias that are on the skin will transfer to the pumpkin flesh with your knife if the pumpkin is not washed off!
+Those bad bacteria that are on the skin will transfer to the pumpkin flesh with your knife if the pumpkin is not washed off!

 Put into a preheated oven and roast for 20-25 minutes.
 The pumpkin should be fork-tender and have started to brown a little around the edges.
-It takes exactly 21 minutes in my oven; but all ovens are different.
+It takes exactly 21 minutes in my oven, but all ovens are different.

 While the pumpkin is roasting, boil the water and cook the pasta.
 You will want to cook just to al dente so that your pasta isn’t mushy.

 When the pasta is done cooking, drain and run under cold water to stop the cooking process.
 Set aside to fully drain.

 Step 2: Prepare the vegetables